emberjs/rfcs/text/0730-semver-for-ts.md

 -   Public published types are part of the SemVer contract of a package, and must be versioned accordingly, per the specification above.

 -   Adding a new TypeScript version to the support matrix *may* cause breaking changes.
 When it does not, adding it is a normal minor release.
-When it *does*, cause a breaking change, the package must either mitigated that breakage (so consumers are not broken) *or* the package must release a major version.
+When it *does* cause a breaking change, the package must either mitigate that breakage (so consumers are not broken) *or* the package must release a major version.

 -   Removing a TypeScript version from the support matrix is a breaking change, except when it falls out of the supported version range under the “rolling support windows” policy.